Chanchal-D/ai-agents-for-beginners/09-metacognition/README.md

 ### RAG: Prompting Technique vs Tool

-Retrieval-Augmented Generation (RAG) can be both a prompting technique and a tool in the development of AI agents.
+Retrieval-augmented generation (RAG) can be both a prompting technique and a tool in the development of AI agents.
 Understanding the distinction between the two can help you leverage RAG more effectively in your projects.

 #### RAG as a Prompting Technique